Mitalig/Asrto/README.md

 10) Failure captured will be displayed in the report.

-11) Output and response times are captured and are printed in logs.
+11) Output and response times are captured and are printed on console.

 11) The broken links and working links will be printed on the console.